manzke/guice-automatic-injection/README.md

 ...by passing the Interfaces to the bind()-Attribute.

 ####GuiceModule-Example
-If have enough to register every Guice-Module by your own, you just can annotate it with the GuiceModule-Annotation and the Startup/Scanner-Module will install it.
+If you have enough to register every Guice-Module by your own, just annotate it with the @GuiceModule and the Startup/Scanner-Module will install it.

 	@GuiceModule
 	public class ExampleModule extends AbstractModule {